What Is A Virginia Joint Will?

 What Are The Advantages of Using a Virginia Joint Last Will?

-The main advantage of a Virginia joint will is the protection it affords the couple because each person knows exactly what will happen to their assets when they pass.
+The main advantage of this document is the protection it affords the couple because each person knows exactly what will happen to their assets when they pass.
 If a person is concerned that their spouse will remarry after their death and then leave all their assets to the new spouse, cutting out their children, a joint will could prohibit that from happening.

 What Are The Disadvantages of Using a Virginia Joint Last Will?